EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Experiments

 \subsection{RQ1: \method Overcome Exploration Bottlenecks}

 In RQ1, we examine whether \method enables LLMs to solve training problems that were previously unsolved.
 We focus on GSM8K and MATH training data, and select problems where the LLM fails to solve in rollouts.
 These problems are added to the \method's training set.
-Figure~\ref{fig:rq4_length} tracks the number of correct rollouts during training, while Table~\ref{tab:rq1_training_set} compares performance before and after applying \method on these challenging problems.
+Figure~\ref{fig:rq1_length} tracks the number of correct rollouts during training, while Table~\ref{tab:rq1_training_set} compares performance before and after applying \method on these challenging problems.

-\textbf{\ding{182} \method maintains rollout accuracy as reasoning shortens.} As shown in Figure~\ref{fig:rq4_length}, most LLMs maintain the number of correct rollouts throughout training compared to GRPO, even when the length of reasoning trajectories decreases.
+\textbf{\ding{182} \method maintains high rollout accuracy even as reasoning shortens.} As shown in Figure~\ref{fig:rq1_length}, \method consistently keeps correct rollouts at a high level throughout training across various LLMs, where GRPO stays at a very low level (around 0–5 out of 256).
 Notably, R1-Qwen-1.5B consistently achieves over 220 correct out of 256 rollouts, showing reliable performance on initially unsolved problems. \textbf{\ding{183} \method brings larger improvement to stronger LLMs.} Table~\ref{tab:rq1_training_set} shows that Qwen2.5-7B improves from 84.6 to 89.1, and R1-Qwen-1.5B improves from 68.2 to 89.9, with a remarkable +32.1 increase on MATH.
 In contrast, weaker LLMs like Llama3.1-8B show minimal changes, suggesting limited benefits when the quality of self-generated CoT is low (further analyzed in \textbf{Discussion}).
 These findings confirm that \method helps LLMs break through exploration bottlenecks by leveraging self-generated reasoning on hard problems, especially when applied to stronger LLMs.